 Featuring: Leo Blanco, Professor at Berklee College of Music

-As a musician, you will discover that the best way to progress musically is through goal oriented practice sessions.
-In this video you’re going to explore the benefits of practicing vs. just playing for fun, and how to organize your practice time using a journal.
+As a musician, you will discover the best way to progress musically is though goal oriented practice sessions.
+In this video you will explore the benefits of practicing versus just playing for fun, and how to organize your time using a journal.

 - Describe the benefits of practice and how it differs from jamming and/or running through repertoire

 - Identify the elements of a successful practice session